Brendan Rodgers Preview, Player Props: Rockies vs. Cubs

 Brendan Rodgers At The Plate

-- Rodgers is hitting .208 with five doubles, a triple and six walks.
+- Rodgers is batting .208 with five doubles, a triple and six walks.

-- In 55.6% of his 27 games this season, Rodgers has picked up at least one hit.
-He's also had six multi-hit games.
+- In 27 games played this year, he has not hit a home run.

-- He has not gone deep in his 27 games this season.

-- Rodgers has an RBI in seven of 27 games this season, with multiple RBI in three of them.
-He has also driven in three or more of his team's runs in one contest.
+- Rodgers has picked up an RBI in 25.9% of his games this season, with two or more RBI in 11.1% of his games.
+He has also produced three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.